 Mitchel Stuffers, PhD Candidate in History, University of Exeter & Assistant Editor at CIGH Exeter

-Examinations on the NSB more broadly start with insightful works such as those by Edwin Klijn and Robin te Slaa, which, when discussing the NSB’s colonial & imperial aspects, argue that the urge for Lebensraum (living space) was essentially nullified for the Dutch fascists due to the presence of the colonies before World War Two.[3]
+Examinations on the NSB more broadly start with insightful works such as those by Edwin Klijn and Robin te Slaa, which, when discussing the NSB’s colonial & imperial aspects, argue that the urge for Lebensraum (Living space) was essentially nullified for the Dutch fascists due to the presence of the colonies before World War Two.[3]
 More recent historiography includes Tessel Pollman,[4] Jennifer Foray,[5] Geraldien von Frijtag Drabbe Künzel,[6] and Nathaniël Kunkeler.[7]
 However, it was a note in an older work, from 1968, that led to this short article.
-Simon L van der Wal briefly mentioned (albeit unfortunately with incorrect dates) the existence of an interview with the NSB’s leader, Anton Adriaan Mussert, by a leading Indonesian newspaper;[8] one with anti-colonial, pro-independence leanings.[9]
+Simon L van der Wal briefly mentioned the existence of an interview with the NSB’s Leader, Anton Adriaan Mussert, by a leading Indonesian newspaper;[8] one with anti-colonial, pro-independence leanings.[9]
+The existence of this interview thereby challenges the way we understand the outreach of ultranationalist groupings to their non-white audiences.
+It moves us to ask how inter-imperial organisations like the NSB appealed to the wider sphere of colonised subjects, beyond the organisation’s perceived exclusivist dimensions, as has widely been the case in popular memory in the Netherlands following the NSB’s downfall.

 The interview has now been recovered, translated from Indonesian, and brought under examination.
-It contains striking elements which are worth reflecting on.

-The Indonesian National Library’s kind help in locating the interview among its vast collections, coupled with the willingness of a friend of mine, Amriza Basyari, to be the document’s translator, reveals a rare glimpse into Mussert’s double-sided appeal; now targeted at Indonesian audiences, recorded during his trip there in July & August 1935, years before the outbreak of WW2 wherein the NSB collaborated with Nazi Germany.
+It contains aspects that I believe are worth reflecting on.
+The Indonesian National Library archivists’ kind help in locating the interview among its vast collections, coupled with the willingness of a friend of mine, Amriza Basyari, to be the document’s translator, reveals a rare glimpse into Mussert’s double-sided appeal; now targeted at Indonesian audiences, recorded during his trip there in July & August 1935, years before the outbreak of the Second World War wherein the NSB collaborated with Nazi Germany.

 Analysis: Anton Mussert in The Pemandangan newspaper[10]